nalhe627/comp-4513-project-1/README.md

 ```
 npm run dev
 ```
-The server should then be running in http://localhost:8080, where you can test the same API routes as below.
+The server should then be running at http://localhost:8080, where you can test the same API routes as below.

-### Example:
+## Example

 **Request:** `/api/circuits/monza`